What is legal operations?

 Legal operations is everything that it takes to run a law firm aside from the actual practice of law.
 It encompasses strategic planning, legal project management, financial oversight, and legal industry expertise.

 The goal of legal operations is to improve law firm performance.
-Legal operations experts cover a broad range of fields, including data analytics, engineering, finance, and marketing.
+Legal operations experts cover a broad range of fields, including data analytics and reporting, engineering, finance, and marketing.
 Operations professionals work with law firm management to choose the right legal technology, identify and manage risks, and monitor compliance.
 And above all else, their goal is to deliver value, whether that’s through keeping costs down or increasing productivity and efficiency.

 The seemingly sage advice to “run your law firm like a business” misses the mark.
 Law firms are businesses.
 They exchange services (and sometimes goods if they’ve productized their services) for money.
 They also meet the standard definition of a “business,” which is an organization engaged in commercial or professional activities.

 So why have so many law firms resisted the idea of acting like the businesses they are?

 Some lawyers claim it’s because the law is a noble profession.
 But, it’s more likely that law school doesn’t teach them how to run a business.
 Many aren’t well-versed in financial principles.
 They don’t value measurements and metrics.